Testing Tail Weight of a Distribution Via Hazard Rate: Preliminaries

-\begin{definition} Let $f$ be a distribution on the range $R = [0, \infty)$ with CDF $F$.
-We say $f$ is \emph{well-behaved} if the following conditions hold: \begin{itemize} \item $f$ is a non-increasing continuous function over $R$, and $f'(x)$ exists for every $x \in R$. \item For all $x$ in the domain, $f(x)$ is bounded by a constant $\beta$. \item For every $x \in R$, $F'(x)$ exists, and it is equal to $f(x)$. \item The first and second derivatives of $F^{-1}(x)$ are Lipschitz with parameters $B_1, B_2$, respectively, on the domain $[0, 1-\zeta]$ for a small enough parameter $\zeta$ \footnote{We explain how small $\zeta$ must be in \Cref{ch:main_result}}. \end{itemize} \end{definition} The distributions we consider in this paper are well-behaved.
-For previously-discussed reasons, we believe that the smoothness assumptions are necessary.
-However, we anticipate that the monotonicity constraint could perhaps be relaxed; we leave this as an open question.
+\begin{definition} Let $f$ be a distribution on the range $R_+ = [0, \infty)$ with CDF $F$.
+We say $f$ is \emph{well-behaved} if the following conditions hold: \begin{itemize}[noitemsep, leftmargin=0.25cm] \item $f$ is a non-increasing continuous function over $R_+$, and $f'(x)$ exists for every $x \in R_+$. \item For all $x$ in the domain, $f(x)$ is bounded by a constant $\beta$. \item For every $x \in R_+$, $F'(x)$ exists, and it is equal to $f(x)$. \item The first and second derivatives of $F^{-1}(x)$ are Lipschitz with parameters $B_1, B_2$, respectively, on the domain until the very end (where it cannot be Lipschitz anyway\footnote{For a distribution over an unbounded domain, the CDF asymptotically approaches 1 as the domain value reaches $\infty$.
+Thus, its inverse must change in an unbounded way as $x \rightarrow 1\,.$}).
+We will call the domain over which it is Lipschitz $[0, 1-\zeta]$ and explain what $\zeta$ must be in Section~\ref{ch:main_result}. \end{itemize} \end{definition} The method we present in this paper relies on accurately estimating quantiles, and this is where the particular smoothness assumptions above are used in our work.
+It is not clear whether this assumption or reliance on quantiles is necessary in general, and this is interesting to investigate in future work.